 Furr is an adjunct assistant professor with the Department of Family Medicine at the University of South Alabama College of Medicine in Mobile.
 He also serves as adjunct assistant professor with the Department of Family, Internal and Rural Medicine at the University of Alabama School of Medicine College of Community Health Sciences in Tuscaloosa.
 He also acts as a volunteer instructor in the clinical Department of Family and Community Medicine at the University of Alabama at Birmingham School of Medicine.

 Furr has been active in several medical societies at the state level, serving as president of the Medical Association of the State of Alabama and the Alabama Medical Directors Association.
-He continues to serve as the vice chair of the Alabama delegation to the American Medical Association.
+He serves as the chair of the Alabama delegation to the American Medical Association.
 Dr. Furr also served 11 years on the Alabama State Board of Medical Examiners and eight years on the Alabama State Committee of Public Health.

 A member of the AAFP since 1981, Furr served as an Alabama delegate to the AAFP Congress of Delegates and has chaired reference committees on Advocacy and Health of the Public and Science.
 He was also a member and chair of the Commission on Continuing Professional Development.
 At the chapter level, Furr has held various leadership roles in the Alabama Academy of Family Physicians, including chapter president and chairman of the board.